--fsdev option is used along with -device driver "virtio-9p-pci".
+-fsdev option is used along with -device driver "virtio-9p-...".

--device virtio-9p-pci,fsdev=id,mount_tag=mount_tag
+-device virtio-9p-type,fsdev=id,mount_tag=mount_tag

-Options for virtio-9p-pci driver are:
+Options for virtio-9p-... driver are:

-fsdev=id Specifies the id value specified along with -fsdev option mount_tag=mount_tag
+- type Specifies the variant to be used.
+Supported values are "pci", "ccw" or "device", depending on the machine type. - fsdev=id Specifies the id value specified along with -fsdev option.

+mount_tag=mount_tag

-Specifies the tag name to be used by the guest to mount this export point fsdriver This option specifies the fs driver backend to use.
-Currently "local", "handle" and "proxy" file system drivers are supported.
+Specifies the tag name to be used by the guest to mount this export point.